-Our biggest lesson was that we needed a process to allow migration exceptions.
-We learned that some people had to temporarily delay migration because something about their environment, such as the applications or technologies they used, would not work.
-We even had to turn down certain volunteers because we found that, for technical reasons, they could not successfully migrate.
+The most significant lesson learned was that we needed a process to allow migration exceptions.
+We learned that some people had to temporarily delay migration because something about their environment, such as the applications or technologies they used, was unworkable.
+We even had to turn down certain volunteers because we found that, for technical reasons, they couldn’t successfully migrate.

 We initially followed these steps to migrate mailboxes:

 - We ran tools to ensure that mailboxes could be moved by filtering out exceptions and for users opting out.

 - We sent out the Scheduled migration email.